ChanwooBrianKim/Zoom/README.md

 - **Join a Room**: Enter a room name and hit join.
 - **Send Messages**: Type your message and hit send.
 - **Video Calls**: Allow camera and microphone access, then join a room.
+- **Screen Share**: Click "Screen share" button and choose which screen you want to share with your friend.
 - **Mute/Unmute & Toggle Camera**: Use the buttons to control your audio and video.

 ## 📂 Project Structure